-Warsaw is a bustling metropolis with so much to offer, perfectly balancing old and new architecture across the city with a vibrant cultural scene to match.
-So, if you decide to head to Poland, here’s how to spend three days in Warsaw with a travel guide to the best things to see, do and experience in this underrated city.
+Warsaw is a bustling metropolis with so much to offer, perfectly balancing old and new architecture across the city, with a vibrant cultural scene to match.
+So, if you decide to head to Poland, here’s how to spend a weekend in Warsaw with a travel guide to the best things to see, do and experience in this historical city.

 Getting to and from the airport